 1. WAVE by WebAIM

 In case you need an automated solution to assure ADA compliance retail stores, you may find it interesting to use WAVE API on a paid basis.
-It’s fairly beloved by many business owners and web developers for its usability, insightfulness, and almost endless opportunities for customizing reports.
+It’s beloved by many business owners and web developers for its usability, insightfulness, and almost endless opportunities for customizing reports.

 AChecker (or Accessibility Checker), is an open-source tool to help you obtain a clear impression about your website accessibility.
-Developed by Inclusive Design Research Centre (formerly known as the Adaptive Technology Resource Centre) of the University of Toronto in 2005, this tool remains one of the most popular ones when it comes to answering the question of how to make your website handicap accessible.
+Developed by the Inclusive Design Research Centre (formerly known as the Adaptive Technology Resource Centre) of the University of Toronto in 2005, this tool remains one of the most popular when it comes to answering the question of how to make your website handicap accessible.